How To Plan a Mulitchannel Fundraising Campaign

 At the same time, respect your clients/community by not undermining them when you use terms like at-risk youth or underserved communities.
 They are people, after all.

+Highlight some of your accomplishments, but you can share challenges, too.
 Show how you plan to continue your work with your donor’s help.
-Remember to stay donor-centered!

-Personalization is a must
+Personalization is crucial

 Don’t send everyone the same appeal.
 Try to send different letters to current donors, monthly donors, lapsed donors, people on your mailing list who haven’t donated yet, event attendees, volunteers, and friends of board members.